OlegLobakov/JavascriptControlAddInTemplate/README.md

 ## How it works
 Tipical arhitecture of interaction between Javascript Control Add-In and Microsoft Dynamics NAV.
 1. Autostart Control Add-In when Page is opening.
-2. Fire trigger in Mirosoft Dynamics NAV.
+2. Run trigger in Mirosoft Dynamics NAV.
-3. Fire trigger in Mirosoft Dynamics NAV.
+3. Run trigger in Mirosoft Dynamics NAV.
 4. Run javascript code from Dynamics NAV.
 4. Run javascript code from Dynamics NAV.
 <p align="center">